Atlantic Highly Migratory Species Exempted Fishing Permits

 Collection of fishery dependent data for current and future stock assessments.

 Operation of cooperative research to meet NOAA Fisheries' ongoing research objectives.

 Collection of updated life-history information used in the sandbar shark (and other species) stock assessment.

 Collection of data on habitat preferences that might help reduce fishery interactions through bycatch mitigation.

 Evaluation of the utility of the Mid-Atlantic closed area on the recovery of dusky sharks.

 Collection of hook-timer and pop-up satellite archival tag information to determine at-vessel and post-release mortality of dusky sharks.

 Fishermen who wish to participate must fill out an application for a shark research permit under the exempted fishing program.
 Shark research fishery participants are subject to 100 percent observer coverage in addition to other terms and conditions.
 In the past, these conditions have included hook and soak time limitations and a requirement to land all dead sharks, unless the shark is a prohibited species.

-2018 Shark Research Fishery Permit Application (PDF, 5 pages)
+2020 Shark Research Fishery Application Form (PDF, 5 pages)